The resurrection of 1980s style Enterprise Zones is proving to be a new embarrassment for the government.

 Among the worst examples are Nottingham, where at the redevelopment of the former Boots site building work will not be finished until the end of 2014 and Harlow Enterprise Zone had no tenants.

 Unite has argued that the creation of decent, long-term skilled jobs will not come through short-term, quick fix initiatives such as Enterprise Zones.
 We need a strategic manufacturing strategy to boost growth and re-balance the economy as Unite is proposing.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.